 Despite the internet providing the platform to satisfy the constant search for products and the consumer base becoming increasingly knowledgeable, consumers seek the comforts of physicality when purchasing products.
 This is when consumers visit a physical shopping space to touch and feel products.
 Once they are satisfied perusing the product and ready to purchase, they can just whip out their latest Huaweis and scan the product’s QR code to have the item delivered directly to their doorsteps.

-This complete digitalisation of retail services becomes the new consumer experience.
+This complete digitalisation of retail services becomes the new customer experience.
 This move by Alibaba eliminates all the barriers that are present on both sides of the consumer experience and in fact enhances to its optimal point.
 Consumers get the best of both worlds and there is no need to test out products at the physical store and frantically source for the best deals online.
 No queues and confirmed inventories are a boon for consumers too.

 One of Alibaba’s OMO creations, Hema (Chinese word for Hippo), was launched with much fanfare in 2015 and this integration has enabled cashless checkouts.
 A collaboration with the Bailian Group has further expanded retail options by including supermarket fresh goods and household items.
 Consumer data gathered from these offline choices can be used to enhance their online experience and vice versa.
 Chris Tung, Chief Marketing Officer of Alibaba Group said, “We want to bring Alibaba experience to support retail brands, to run the operation with our data capability.
 It’s about digitizing the footprint of the digital store and optimizing the shopping experience.”